Jonathan Tasini: Transformational politics encourages people to think outside the box

-, and his role in CNN's national health care debate Monday, signals the embrace of transformational policies by millions of people.
+“It’s either this,” he said of the Graham-Cassidy bill in a radio interview with Breitbart News, or “we’re going to Obamacare and Berniecare.”
+The significance of Bernie Sanders’ Medicare for All Act of 2017, and his role in CNN’s national health care debate Monday, signals the embrace of transformational policies by millions of people.

 Transformational politics is not simply a set of rhetorical flourishes that promise a pony, as some Democratic Party insiders have sniffed derisively.
 Transformational politics resets our social and political priorities by marrying economics and public policy with a willingness to challenge the conventional ways that society and government exercise power.
 Nelson Mandela summed up transformative politics succinctly: “It always seems impossible until it’s done.”

 For example, I would have thought it impossible in July 2015, when Sanders’ presidential campaign was registering in the low-double digits in the polls, that 16 Democratic senators would stand with him two years later as he introduced a sweeping single-payer “Medicare For All” bill.